Instagram

 Constitution

-In June 2004, the Emir promulgated the Constitution, which came into effect in June 2005.
-It describes the political system in Qatar as democratic and grants the Shoura (Advisory) Council extensive legislative and consultative authority.
+In June 2004, the Emir enacted the Constitution, which officially came into force in June 2005.
+This pivotal document defines Qatar’s political system as democratic and vests significant legislative and consultative powers in the Shoura (Advisory) Council.

-The Constitution protects basic civil and human rights.
-It stipulates that all citizens are equal in general rights and duties.
-Additionally, all people are equal before the law, and there is to be no discrimination on grounds of gender, ethnic origin, language, or religion.
-It also provides for the right to individual privacy and privacy of family affairs and correspondence.
-The accused in a criminal legal action is deemed innocent until proven guilty and is entitled to be provided legal assistance necessary to enable the exercise of his rights of defense.
+Fundamental civil and human rights are safeguarded under the Constitution.
+It ensures equality for all citizens in general rights and duties.
+Furthermore, all individuals are deemed equal before the law, prohibiting discrimination based on gender, ethnicity, language, or religion.
+It guarantees the right to personal privacy and the confidentiality of family affairs and correspondence.
+In criminal legal matters, the accused is presumed innocent until proven guilty and is entitled to the necessary legal assistance to exercise their right of defense—a critical aspect emphasized by Qatar law and supported by legal defense services in Qatar.

-The Constitution provides the administrative framework for the governance of the State.
-The system of governance is based on the principle of separation of authorities in accordance with the provisions of the Constitution.
-Legislative authority is exercised through the Shoura Council, while executive authority is exercised by the Emir, who is to be assisted by the Cabinet.
+The Constitution also outlines the administrative structure of the State, emphasizing the separation of powers in line with its provisions.
+Legislative authority is entrusted to the Shoura Council, while executive authority resides with the Emir, who is supported by the Cabinet.

 Legislation